Montana/reactrivia/README.md

 # Montana Mendy trivia built in React

 Fun for the whole family!
 Answer questions about Montana Mendy!
 Built using React.
-Running sample at www.montanamendy.com/trivia
+Running development sample at www.montanamendy.com/trivia

 ##Credits